Easton joins Rams staff after competing for CSU track & field from 2009-13

 Majority of team heads to CU Invitational in Boulder

-Abdel Wahab is beginning his sixth season with the Rams, coaching the sprints, hurdles, relays and the hurdles for the men's and women's multi-events.
-Abdel Wahab is also the track & field liaison for Student Athlete Academic Success.
+Abdel Wahab is beginning his seventh season with the Rams, coaching the sprints, hurdles and relays for the multi-events.
+Abdel Wahab is also the track & field liaison for student-athlete academic success.

-In the last five seasons with the Rams, Abdel Wahab coached multiple Mountain West Conference champions, All-Conference and conference finalists, as well as multiple qualifers to the preliminary round of the NCAA championships and five All-American honors.
+In the last six seasons with the Rams, Abdel Wahab coached multiple Mountain West Conference champions, all-conference and conference finalists, as well as multiple qualifiers to the preliminary round of the NCAA Championships and five All-America honors.
+He coached his athletes to nine new school records (women's indoor 200-meter dash, women's indoor 400m, women's indoor 4x400 relay, women's outdoor 4x100 relay, women's outdoor 100m hurdles, men's indoor 60m hurdles, men's outdoor 110m hurdles, men's outdoor 400m hurdles and men's outdoor 4x400 relay).

-In 2014, Abdel Wahab led the men's sprints and hurdles squad to break a 38-year old outdoor 4x400-meter relay school record (Robert Wasinger, Trevor Brown, Zach Browning, Travlor Skudneski), as well as new school records by Trevor Brown in the men's 60-meter hurdles, 110-meter hurdles and 400-meter hurdles.
+In 2014, Abdel Wahab led the men's sprints and hurdles squad to break a 38-year old outdoor 4x400-meter relay school record (consisting of Robert Wasinger, Trevor Brown, Zach Browning and Travlor Skudneski), as well as school records by Trevor Brown in the men's 60-meter hurdles, 110-meter hurdles and 400-meter hurdles.

-Abdel Wahab's biggest achievement to date is coaching former student-athlete Trevor Brown to five All-American honors in the hurdles events.
-Brown set school and Mountain West Conference records in the indoor 60-meter hurdles (7.73) and outdoor 110-meter hurdles (13.55).
-In 2014, Brown broke the 41-year old 400-meter hurdles school record, lowering it from 50.50 seconds to 49.64 seconds, which is the second-best performance in the history of the Mountain West Conference.
+Abdel Wahab coached former student-athlete Trevor Brown to five All-America honors in the hurdles events.
+Brown set school and Mountain West records in the indoor 60-meter hurdles (7.73) and outdoor 110-meter hurdles (13.55).
+In 2014, Brown broke the 41-year old 400-meter hurdles school record, lowering it from 50.50 to 49.64, which is the second-best performance in the history of the Mountain West.

 Egyptian national team: A native of Egypt, Abdel Wahab coached all of the men’s national records in the sprints events:

-Before working with the UNC Bears, Abdel Wahab was a volunteer for two years as the assistant coach for the sprints and hurdles team at Colorado School of Mines, helping the top Orediggers' male sprinter, Michael Curl, set a school record in the indoor 60-meter dash.
+Before working with UNC, Abdel Wahab was a volunteer assistant for two years as the assistant coach for sprints and hurdles at the Colorado School of Mines.
+While there, Abdel Wahab helped the top male sprinter, Michael Curl, set a school record in the indoor 60-meter dash.